schafer14/brain/Areas/Productivity/Building a Second Brain.md

 Keep what resonates safely.
 Protect these notes like the valuable resources they are.

-**It’s up to you to control the flow of information into your second brain.
-You decide what information you want more or less of and what you do with the information.**
+<mark style="background: #D2B3FFA6;">**It’s up to you to control the flow of information into your second brain.
+You decide what information you want more or less of and what you do with the information.**</mark>

 Notes can be captured from a variety of sources, both internal and external: